MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharepoint-content-updates.md

 ---
 # Microsoft SharePoint content updates

-This topic lists Microsoft SharePoint topics that have been changed recently.
+This topic lists SharePoint Online and SharePoint Server articles that have been changed over the last several weeks.

 [!INCLUDE [SharePoint content updates](../Hub/includes/sharepoint-content-updates.md)]